Graph Neural Network for Neutrino Physics Event Reconstruction: Summary

 \section{Summary}

-The NuGraph2 architecture is a state-of-the-art graph neural network for particle reconstruction in neutrino physics, achieving 98.0\% efficiency in filtering background hits and 94.9\% efficiency in semantically labelling hits, while producing 2D representations that are 94.8\% consistent.
+NuGraph2 is a graph neural network architecture for particle reconstruction in neutrino physics, achieving 98.0\% efficiency in filtering background hits and 94.9\% efficiency in semantically labelling hits, while producing 2D representations that are 94.8\% consistent.
 Unlike CNN-based techniques, it is capable of operating on the detector observables in their native structure, without requiring any arbitrary pixelization, voxelization, truncation or downsizing.

 The network is also designed to be maximally agnostic to detector technology.
 It is able to operate on any data structure consisting of detector hits, and offers flexibility in terms of the number of detector planes, truth labelling schemes, and number of graph node input features, rendering it simple to apply to other detector geometries, both LArTPC and otherwise.